• Skip to primary navigation

 • Very dark beer

-• Use a different vinegar, such as maple, apple cider, or a homemade fruit vinegar
+• Use a different vinegar, apple cider, or a homemade fruit vinegar

 If you like sweet honey mustard

-This is maple mustard, but it isn’t as candy sweet as commercial honey mustard.
-It’s more along the lines of mustard with maple in it.
-I don’t personally care for overly sweet mustards, but if you do, here’s how you can up the sugar content here.
+This is maple mustard, but it isn't as candy sweet as commercial honey mustard.
+It's more like mustard with maple in it.
+I don't care for overly sweet mustards, but if you do here's how you can up the sugar content here.

 Homemade Maple Mustard Recipe